Joel Dean Pugh

 California.
 He had taken

-up a job as a lab technician in a university in San Francisco, putting to good use a degree
+up a job as a lab technician at university in San Francisco, putting to good use a degree

 in Zoology and his interest in natural sciences.